stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 a non-Roman origin, suggesting that these altars had merely been adopted by the Roman priests from some older and perhaps aboriginal temple on the same site.
 On one of these blocks were some brown stains which made me wonder.
-The largest, in the centre of the room, had certain features on the upper surface which indicated its connexion with fire&mdash;probably burnt offerings.
+The largest, in the centre of the room, had certain features on the upper surface which indicated its connexion with fire--probably burnt offerings.

   Such were the sights in that crypt before whose door the cats had howled, and where Norrys and I now determined to pass the night.
 Couches were brought down by the servants, who were told not to mind any nocturnal actions of the cats, and Nigger-Man was admitted as much for help as for companionship.
-We decided to keep the great oak door&mdash;a modern replica with slits for ventilation&mdash;tightly closed; and, with this attended to, we retired with lanterns still burning to await whatever might occur.
+We decided to keep the great oak door--a modern replica with slits for ventilation--tightly closed; and, with this attended to, we retired with lanterns still burning to await whatever might occur.

   The vault was very deep in the foundations of the priory, and undoubtedly far